getsentry/sentry.engineering/data/blog/splitting-production-databases-with-minimal-downtime.md

 authors: ['markstory']
 ---

 At Sentry, our relational datastore is Postgres.
 We’re a write heavy application and we’ve had to scale Postgres both vertically and horizontally as Sentry has grown.
-In this post we’ll be covering how we operate Postgres and how we Postgres to enable higher write throughput.
+In this post we’ll be covering how we operate Postgres to get higher write throughput.

 ## How we operate postgres